How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 PTSD has been linked to the development of certain anxiety disorders, severe depression, and drug dependence.
 One of the best resources to understand complex PTSD is a book written by Pete Walker.>>> You can get it here!!

-The most common psychiatric disorder associated with a history of complex trauma is Post-Traumatic-Stress-Disorder.
+The most common psychiatric disorder associated with a history of complex trauma is post-traumatic stress disorder.
 Not only does this disorder involve re-experiencing the original event, but it also includes avoidance and numbing symptoms that may be misdiagnosed as depression.

 In children, PTSD has been associated with disruptive behavior disorders such as oppositional defiant disorder and conduct disorder.
 These disorders are often treated with harsh discipline, which can worsen PTSD symptoms in children.